The Eisenstein ideal with squarefree level: The pseudodeformation ring

 \subsubsection{Conditions on pseudorepresentations}

-As discussed in \cite[\S2.5]{WWE4}, one says that a pseudorepresentation $D$ of $G$ satisfies $\cP$ if there exists a Cayley-Hamilton representation $\rho$ of $G$ such that $\psi(\rho) = D$ and $\rho$ satisfies $\cP$.
+As discussed in \cite[\S2.5]{WWE4}, one says that a pseudorepresentation $D$ of $G$ satisfies $\cP$ if there exists a Cayley--Hamilton representation $\rho$ of $G$ such that $\psi(\rho) = D$ and $\rho$ satisfies $\cP$.
 Then the universal pseudodeformation of $\Db$ with property $\cP$ turns out to be $\psi(\rho^\cP_\Db)$.